brianhoangnhatnguyen/web_development/README.md

 This is a repository for Web Development notes.

 ### What are all the topics I have learned?
 I will be including both CSS and HTML.
-* Padding - space between the element and border.
-* Margin - space between border and outside.

 #### Tags:
 * Strong/Bold tag - make text bolded. (strong /strong)
 * Emphasize/Italicize tag - make text italicized. (em /em)
 * Div tag - used for putting elements in a box. (div /div)
-* Head tag - head of the page. (head /head)
+* Head tag - the head of the page. (head /head)
-* Body tag - body of the page. (body /body)
+* Body tag - the body of the page. (body /body)
-* Nav tag - a sementic tag that targets the navigation bar.(nav /nav)
+* Nav tag - a semantic tag that targets the navigation bar.(nav /nav)
-* Header tag - a sementic tag that targets the heading. (header /header)
+* Header tag - a semantic tag that targets the heading. (header /header)
 * Heading tag - makes a heading. (h1, h2, h3, h4, h5, h6)
 * Doctype HTML - shows that the current document is HTML.  (!DOCTYPE html)
 * Button tag - makes a button. (button /button)